codejake/2025-acpenw/README.md

 2. [Install Linux](https://ubuntu.com/tutorials/install-ubuntu-server) on it.

+3. [Install and configure Graylog Open](https://go2docs.graylog.org/current/downloading_and_installing_graylog/ubuntu_installation.htm) on your new Linux server.

-3. [Install NXLog Community Edition](https://docs.nxlog.co/userguide/deploy/windows.html) on your Domain Controllers.
+4. [Install NXLog Community Edition](https://docs.nxlog.co/userguide/deploy/windows.html) on your Domain Controllers.
 Start with installing on one DC and making sure it works well.

-4. Copy [my nxlog.conf](nxlog.conf) into `C:\Program Files\nxlog\conf` and run nxlog.exe -f to make sure there are no errors.
+5. Copy [my nxlog.conf](nxlog.conf) into `C:\Program Files\nxlog\conf` and run nxlog.exe -f to make sure there are no errors.
 If it's good, restart the nxlog process.

-5. Check Graylog to ensure your logs start appearing.
+6. Check Graylog to ensure your logs start appearing.
 They should start showing up immediately.

 \* Almost certainly a lie.